-With the growth of online sales and marketing this spring, one of the most frequent questions we’ve been asked lately, is how to create and deliver a free file (lead magnet) in exchange for an email address.
+One of the most frequent questions we’ve been asked lately is how to create and deliver a free PDF file (lead magnet) in exchange for an email address.

-More businesses are realizing the power of communicating with their audience via email and they want to begin building their mailing lists.
-The best way to do that is by giving something away in exchange for an email address.
-(Side note – if your only tactic of collecting email addresses is through form on your website that says “Subscribe” underneath, you’re probably pretty disappointed with the results.)
+If your only tactic of collecting email addresses is through form on your website that says “Subscribe” underneath, you’re probably pretty disappointed with the results.

 If you’re new to mailing lists, this article is a great place to start as it dives into why to start a list, how to send an email, what to write in your emails, and more.
 In this article, I’m going to focus on the basics of creating and delivering a downloadable in exchange for an email address.